maxwell-bland/x-linux/README.md

 Now 100% Docker-free!

-This project provides some hack bash scripts to perform compilation of the linux kernel for 21 different microarchitectures.
+This project provides some hack bash scripts to perform compilation of the linux kernel for 20 different microarchitectures.

 (In a Debian development environment.)

-Some steps (installing compilers behind proprietary account systems) are manual, but if we build a bypass for QCOM's silly login system, etc, e.g. through bs4 and selenium, I'll merge it.
+Some steps (installing compilers stored behind login systems) are manual.

 Please also feel free to submit improvements!